 Did you know that the more devices that you have on a computer network, the more likely that network is to have slower speeds.
 Network traffic functions similar to traffic on the road.
 When there are more cars on the road, the greater the congestion and longer the travel time.
 Most homes have a least 5 devices connected to their network.
 This includes computers, tablets, smart phones, and streaming devices.
 Not having your network optimized for the best performance, results in internet streams buffering and videos playing in lower quality by default.

-RHT Services provides home networking services.
+Robinson Handy and Technology Services provides home networking services.
 By properly dividing your home network up, you will see improved speeds and almost no buffering with your streaming devices.
 Schedule your home networking service appointment today!

 Wireless (WiFi) is better than wired (Ethernet) correct?